Peter Arshinov: Early revolutionary activities

-With the outbreak of the 1905 Revolution, he joined the Bolshevik faction of the Russian Social Democratic Party and edited its underground newspaper Molot (The Hammer).
-When Arshinov caught the attention of the police for his revolutionary activity, he moved to the Ukrainian city of Katerynoslav, where he split with the Bolsheviks over ideological disagreements and became a member of the anarchist movement.
-In December 1906, following the repression of revolutionary elements, Arshinov led the formation of an anarchist terrorist cell in Katerynoslav and organised a series of attacks, including the bombing of a police station and the assassination of a government official.
+With the outbreak of the 1905 Revolution, he joined the Bolshevik faction of the Russian Social Democratic Party and edited one of its underground newspapers, Molot (The Hammer), based in Gyzylarbat.
+After attracting police attention for his revolutionary activities, in 1906, he moved to the Ukrainian city of Katerynoslav.
+He soon split with the Bolsheviks over ideological disagreements and became a member of the Ukrainian anarchist movement.
+Following the repression of the revolution, in December 1906, Arshinov led the formation of an anarchist terrorist cell in Katerynoslav.
+He organised a series of attacks, including the bombing of the police station in Amur on which killed several Cossacks.
+He also assassinated a government official.